November 20, 2024

 I know that your biggest fear when making this transition is that your toddler is going to get out of bed.
 I HEAR YOU!
 It’s a very real possibility.
 However, you are very likely thinking about this way more than they are.

 If you normally lay your child in their crib, kiss them goodnight, and walk away, DO THE SAME THING when they’re in their bed!
-They will very likely do the same thing, as well, and go to sleep.
+Follow their normal bedtime routine and they will very likely do the same thing, as well, and go to sleep.

 Simply kiss them goodnight with an, “I can’t wait to see you in the morning!”